Contents

 See the original CodeProject article here.

-CudaPAD aids in the optimizing and understanding of nVidia’s Cuda kernels by displaying an on-the-fly view of the PTX/SASS that makes up the GPU kernel.
-CudaPAD shows the PTX/SASS output; however, it has several visual aids to help understand how minor code tweaks or compiler options can affect the PTX/SASS.What is CudaPAD?
+CudaPAD aids in optimizing and understanding nVidia's CUDA kernels by displaying an on-the-fly view of the PTX/SASS that makes up the GPU kernel.
+CudaPAD shows the PTX/SASS output with several visual aids to help understand how minor code tweaks or compiler options can affect the PTX/SASS.

 It also has some visual helpers.
 It will do a "diff" on the code with each change so the user can see what exactly changed.
 Also, matching the source code on the left window to the assembly on the right can be a daunting task so I added little visual lines that connect the two.
 Colorful highlighting was added to make the code and assembly easier to read.
 It also had register highlighting.
 A user could click on a register, and it would show up on the right.
 Also, raw assembly is pretty messy, so it strips out the junk for you.

 It also has some tools.
 I made it so when you click on the error it would show you right where the issue is with the source code.
-Also, when right clicking it would do a google search on the error.
+Also, when right clicking it would do a Google search on the error.

 Introduction

-What is PTX or SASS anyway?
-NVidia’s PTX is an intermediate language for NVidia GPU’s.
-It is more closely tied to pure GPU assembly(SASS) but slightly abstracted.
+What is PTX or SASS anyway? nVidia's PTX is an intermediate language for nVidia GPUs.
+It is more closely tied to pure GPU assembly (SASS) but slightly abstracted.
 PTX is less tied to the specific hardware or a hardware generation which makes it more useful in most cases when compared to assembly.
 One item it abstracts is physical register numbers which make it easier to use than the raw assembly.
 PTX instructions are usually translated into one or more actual SASS hardware instructions.
 SASS is hardcore assembly.
 It is what the GPU actually runs and is directly translated into machine code.
 Viewing SASS code is more difficult but it does show exactly what the GPU will do.
-As mentioned, SASS code also works with the registers directly so there is more control where registers are stored but it’s another item that the programmer needs to keep track of and makes SASS more difficult to work with.
+As mentioned, SASS code also works with the registers directly so there is more control where registers are stored but it's another item that the programmer needs to keep track of and makes SASS more difficult to work with.

 With any piece of code, there are often several ways to perform the same thing.
 Sometimes, just modifying a line or two will lead to different machine instructions with better registers and memory usage.
 Have fun and make some changes to a kernel in the left window and watch how the PTX/SASS changes on the right.